-One of the best blogging tools to help with creating your own unique images is Canva, the free suite of design tools and resources that can aid in creating everything from logos to social-optimized graphics, shareable presentations and more.
+One of the best blogging tools to help with creating your own unique images is Colorcinch, the free suite of design tools and resources that can aid in creating everything from logos to social-optimized graphics, shareable presentations and more.

 Creating Content Your Readers Will Love